forlilab/Ringtail/README.md

 Using the `--export_poses_path` option allows the user to specify a directory to save SDF files for ligands passing the given filters or in the subset given with `--subset_name`.
 The SDF will contain all poses for a given ligand, with the poses passing the filter/in the subset being first (ordered by increasing binding energy), followed by the poses which do not pass the filter/are not in the subset.
 Each ligand is written to its own SDF.
 This option enables the visualization of docking results, and includes any flexible/covalent ligands from the docking.

 If the user wishes to explore the data in CSV format, Ringtail provides two options for exporting CSVs.
-The first is `--export_table_csv`, which takes a string for the name of a table in the database and returns the CSV of the data in that table.
+The first is `--export_table_csv`, which takes a string for the name of a table or result subset in the database and returns the CSV of the data in that table.
 The file will be saved as `<table_name>.csv`.
 The second option is `--export_query_csv`.
 This takes a string of a properly-formatted SQL query to run on the database, returning the results of that query as `query.csv`.
 This option allows the user full, unobstructed access to all data in the database.

 ## Potential pitfalls